lucassavona85-png/Time-Series/data/README.md

-# Data / Données
+# Data

-Ce dossier contient les jeux de données utilisés pour le projet.
+This folder contains the datasets used for the project.

-## Organisation
+## Organization

-### Données Brutes
+### Raw Data
-Placez ici les données originales non modifiées :
+Place the original, unmodified data here:
-- Fichiers CSV
+- CSV files
-- Fichiers Excel
+- Excel files
-- Autres formats de données
+- Other data formats

-### Données Traitées
+### Processed Data
-Créez un sous-dossier pour les données prétraitées si nécessaire.
+Create a subfolder for preprocessed data if needed.

 ## Important

-### Fichiers Volumineux
-Pour les fichiers de données volumineux (> 100 MB), envisagez d'utiliser :
-- Git LFS (Large File Storage)
-- Un lien vers un stockage externe (Drive, Dropbox, etc.)
-- Un fichier `data_sources.txt` avec les liens de téléchargement

 ### Documentation
-- Documentez l'origine de chaque jeu de données
+- Document the origin of each dataset
-- Incluez une description des variables/colonnes
+- Include a description of the variables/columns
-- Notez les dates de collecte et sources
+- Note collection dates and sources

-## Format Recommandé
+## Recommended Format
-- Privilégiez les formats standards (CSV, JSON)
+- Prefer standard formats (CSV, JSON)
-- Utilisez des noms de fichiers descriptifs
-- Exemple : `temperatures_paris_2020_2024.csv`
+- Use descriptive filenames
+- Example: `BMI_Lea_RAW_PRE.csv`